 - 40 g flour

 - Preheat the oven to 230°C Fan.
-Pour a tbsp of oil into each of the muffin tin holes.
+Pour a tablespoon of oil into each of the muffin tin holes.
 Then pop the tin in the oven to heat up the oil.
 It needs to be very hot before you pour the batter in.